afsc-assessments/ebswp_2023/doc/EBSpollock.md

 * If the mean spawning biomass for 2018 is above $B_{35\%}$, the stock is not approaching an overfished condition.

-* If the mean spawning biomass for 2022 is above 1/2 $B_{35\%}$ but below $B_{35\%}$, the
+* If the mean spawning biomass for 2023 is above 1/2 $B_{35\%}$ but below $B_{35\%}$, the
   determination depends on the mean spawning biomass for 2028.
-If the mean spawning biomass for 2032 is below $B_{35\%}$, the stock is approaching an overfished condition.
+If the mean spawning biomass for 2033 is below $B_{35\%}$, the stock is approaching an overfished condition.
 Otherwise, the stock is not approaching an overfished condition.

-For scenarios 6 and 7, we conclude that pollock is above MSST for the year 2020,  and it is expected to be above the "overfished condition" based on Scenario 7 (the mean spawning biomass in 2020 is above the $B_{35\%}$ estimate; (Table \ref{tab:tier3_SSB}).
+For scenarios 6 and 7, we conclude that pollock is above MSST for the year 2021,  and it is expected to be above the "overfished condition" based on Scenario 7 (the mean spawning biomass in 2021 is above the $B_{35\%}$ estimate; (Table \ref{tab:tier3_SSB}).
 Based on this, the EBS pollock stock is being fished below the overfishing level and the stock size is estimated to be above, and stay above the overfished level.

-To fulfill reporting requirements for the Species Information System, each model was used to reverse-engineer the fishing mortality rate corresponding to the specified OFL for the last complete year (2019).
+To fulfill reporting requirements for the Species Information System, each model was used to reverse-engineer the fishing mortality rate corresponding to the specified OFL for the last complete year (2020).
 This reverse-engineered $F_{OFL}$ values ($RE F_{OFL}$) is 0.508.

 ## ABC Recommendation

 ABC levels are affected by estimates of $F_{MSY}$ which depends principally on the estimated stock-recruitment steepness parameter, demographic schedules such as selectivity-at-age, maturity, and growth.
-The current stock size (both spawning and fishable) is estimated to be  at above-average levels and projections indicate declines.
-Updated data and analysis result in an estimate of 2020 spawning biomass (2,960 kt) which is about  131\% of $B_{MSY}$
+The current stock size (both spawning and fishable) is estimated to be  below average levels and projections indicate the potential for further declines.
+Updated data and analysis result in an estimate of 2021 spawning biomass (1,810 kt) which is about  83\% of $B_{MSY}$
-(2,257 kt).
+(2,187 kt).
 This follows a period of increases from 2008--2017.
 The extent that the stock will decline further depends  on recruitment, which given the available information, is uncertain.
-Given the same estimated aggregate fishing effort in 2020, the estimated stock trend is downwards except at low catch levels.
-Furthermore, the ability to catch roughly the same amount as in 2020 through to 2023 will require more effort (effectively) and will result in further declines in spawning biomass.
+Given the same estimated aggregate fishing effort in 2021, the estimated stock trend is downwards except at low catch levels.
+Furthermore, the ability to catch roughly the same amount as in 2021 through to 2023 will require more effort (effectively) and will result in further declines in spawning biomass.

 ### Should the ABC be reduced below the maximum permissible ABC?

 The SSC in its September 2018 minutes recommended that assessment authors and Plan Teams use the risk matrix table below when determining whether to